 The beauty of this recipe is that you can use any other meat.
 It would work just as well with braising beef or lamb steak, lamb shanks, diced pork and even chicken drumsticks.
 The sauce is super versatile.

 I always pre-soak and rinse the rice really well before adding to the pot.
-This soften the rice, removes some impurities and the starch, making it less likely to turn gluggy.
+This softens the rice, removes some impurities and the starch, making it less likely to turn gluggy.

 - 4 veal osso buco shanks or lamb shanks (about 1.4 lb / 650–700 g with the bone in)